 - Any promotional materials that contain the University nameplate

-- The Office of Advancement and Communications reserves the right to reject any publication, unlink any document or image from the website or report to the respective dean, director or area head, if unapproved material is used on printed or e-publications, on the website and on social media pages.
+- The Office of Marketing Communication and Public Affairs reserves the right to reject any publication, unlink any document or image from the website or report to the respective dean, director or area head if unapproved material is used on printed or e-publications, on the website and social media pages.

 AUC’s Branding and Visual Identity Manual includes official colors and fonts, regulations on images and appropriate uses of the University nameplate and visual identity.
 Click here to view AUC’s Editorial Style Guide.

-All requests to use the nameplate, logo, seal or photographs of the University in any advertising or marketing materials, press releases, movies or television programs must be directed to the Office of Advancement and Communications.
+All requests to use the nameplate, logo, seal or photographs of the University in any advertising or marketing materials, press releases, movies or television programs must be directed to the Office of Marketing Communication and Public Affairs.

-The use of the trademarked AUC nameplate, logo, identity or photographs in any form of media by any entity outside of the University is not permitted without express written permission from the Office of Advancement and Communications.
+The use of the trademarked AUC nameplate, logo, identity or photographs in any form of media by any entity outside of the University is not permitted without express written permission from the Office of Marketing Communication and Public Affairs.
 The following are general guidelines: